bdsp-core/bdsp-core.github.io/_pages/quotes.md

 > "The world is continuous, but the mind is discrete."
 >
 > **--_David Mumford, ICM 2002 plenary talk, Aug.
 21, 2002_**

+> Don’t let us forget that the causes of human actions are usually immeasurably more complex and varied than our subsequent explanations of them.
+>
+> **--_Fyodor Dostoevsky, The Idiot_**

 [Back to Top](#  )